39 verified secrets

 Cedar Point's fresh-cut fries date to 1942 - double-fried to order

 Fresh-cut fry vendors have operated inside the park since 1942.
 Happy Friar specifically opened in 1979.
-The fries are cooked twice: a low-temperature 12-minute pre-cook for a soft interior, then a high-temp 2-minute finishing fry done to order.
-Renovated in 2025 with indoor queuing.
+The fries are double-fried to order, and the stand was renovated for the 2025 season.
 A dedicated "Fresh-Cut Fries Fest" features rotating special flavors.

 Siren's Curse / Queue

-Cedar Point broke from stats-focused ride marketing to create a full narrative for Siren's Curse (the 19th coaster).
+Cedar Point broke from stats-focused ride marketing to create a full narrative for Siren's Curse, the park's 18th coaster.
 The queue passes a security booth described as "filled with Easter eggs for longtime Cedar Point fans."
 Track supports appear consumed by green growth from the water.
 The specific booth contents require a walkthrough to discover.

 HalloWeekends